-You can have pulmonary fibrosis for some time without any symptoms.
+You may have pulmonary fibrosis for some time without any symptoms.
 Shortness of breath is typically the first symptom that develops.
 Other symptoms can include:

 - curving of the fingernails, which is called clubbing

 Since the condition generally affects older adults, early symptoms are often misattributed to age or a lack of exercise.
 Your symptoms may seem minor at first and progress over time.
 The symptoms can vary from one person to another.
 Some people with pulmonary fibrosis become ill very quickly.